Table of Contents

 Honey is a natural remedy used for centuries to help soothe a sore throat.
 It contains antibacterial and anti-inflammatory properties that can help reduce inflammation and fight off infection in the throat.

-To use honey for a sore throat, add a spoonful to warm water or tea.
+Add a spoonful to warm water or tea to use honey for a sore throat.
 Honey can help soothe the throat and provide relief from pain and discomfort.
 You can also mix honey with lemon juice, providing additional benefits such as vitamin C and antioxidants.

 It's important to note that infants under one should not consume honey due to the risk of botulism, a type of food poisoning caused by bacteria that can grow in honey.